 Botox Cosmetic, Xeomin, and Dysport are among the most frequently used cosmetic procedure in the U.S. to smooth wrinkles that form due to facial expression and movement.
 Frowning, squinting, smiling, and other facial movements cause the development of static lines and wrinkles.

 Many people ask, “when is the best time to start Botox, Dysport, or Xeomin?”
 Many people wait to schedule their first neurotoxin appointment after expression lines appear.
-The longer you wait the more difficult if will be to smooth the appearance of fine lines and wrinkles.
+The longer you wait the more difficult it will be to smooth the appearance of fine lines and wrinkles.
 Prevention is the best option and will benefit you in the long run.
 Get ahead of the expression lines before they develop or worsen.
-Chronological aging is easier to stop in its tracks than some might think, you don't have to drive to a big city to prevent and treat your wrinkles in Amarillo and or the Panhandle.
-We carry Xeomin, Dysport and Botox in Amarillo in our clinic to give you a variety of all of the currently FDA approved options!
+Chronological aging is easier to stop in its tracks than some might think.
+You don't have to drive to a big city to prevent and treat your wrinkles.
+We provide Amarillo and the surrounding areas with everything they need to prevent significant signs of aging.
+We carry Xeomin, Dysport and Botox in our Amarillo clinic to give you a variety of all the currently FDA approved options!

 Botox Cosmetic, Xeomin, and Dysport all contain the same active ingredient, botulinum toxin A, a neurotoxin.
 They are injected into specific muscles that cause expression lines.
 Some of the most common placed injection are in the glabella (between the eyes) that cause the “11” lines, the forehead to prevent and soften horizontal lines, and by the eye to help with “crow’s feet”.